Rayvert64/ToInfiniTimeAndBeyond/README.md

 **NOTE TO THE READER: In order to get people to read documentation, I like to add a bit of humour and flair to my docs.
 This should be addressed in the [CODE_OF_CONDUCT](./CODE_OF_CONDUCT.md) file that will be included if it isn't already**

-**MINI CODE OF CONDUCT(TW(Trigger Warning)): In the documentation I like to insult the reader, it keeps them on their toes, and makes the reading entertaining!
+**MINI CODE OF CONDUCT(TW(Trigger Warning)): In the documentation I like to joke at the expense of the reader, it keeps them on their toes, and makes the reading entertaining!
 That being said, if you are one to be easily triggered, that is OK, not everyone has the same sensibilities.
 If, say, "userA" has issues with an other user("userB") being insulted by a joke, "userA" will be the one told to "chill out."
 (That's right _userA_)**

 ## "Why not add this as a watchface to Infinitime?"
 So there are many reasons for this, some of them good!